-FUNG Kee Yue Roger, aged 71, was first appointed as an independent non-executive Director on 30th September 2004.
+FUNG Kee Yue Roger, aged 72, was first appointed as an independent non-executive Director on 30th September 2004.
 He was the managing director of Mitel Networks Asia Pacific Limited, a wholly-owned subsidiary of Mitel Networks Corporation in Canada.
 Prior to Mitel, he was the President of Newbridge Networks Asia Pacific Limited.
 He graduated from the University of Toronto, Canada with a Bachelor of Applied Science degree in industrial engineering.
 He was a member of Professional Engineers Ontario, Canada.
 He has more than thirty years of experience in the telecommunications and electronics industry.

-WONG Tsu An Patrick, aged 50, was first appointed as an independent non-executive Director on 4th June 2008.
-He is the founder and CEO of Tenacity International Group Limited, for which he is responsible for its overall strategic development, management and operations.
-He is also director of Wing Tak Group and Companies with a focus towards maritime services and private investments.
-Prior to founding Tenacity International Group Limited, he has over ten years of investment experience in USA and Asia, working as a portfolio manager for growth-orientated funds at Trust Company of the West in USA.
-He has been a member of the American Institute of Certified Public Accountants since 2010, a member of YPO since 2009, and a member of the Zhejiang Provincial Committee of the Chinese People's Political Consultative Conference since 2013.
+WONG Tsu An Patrick, aged 51, was first appointed as an independent non-executive Director on 4th June 2008.
+He is the Founder and CEO of Tenacity International Group Limited, for which he is responsible for its overall strategic development, management and operations.
+He is also board member of New Asian Travel & Marine Services Limited, director and CEO of Wing Tak Group and Companies with a focus towards maritime services and private investments.
+He has over a few decades of investment and real estate experience in USA, UK and Asia.
+He is a member of the Hong Kong-Europe Business Council under the Hong Kong Trade Development Council.
+He is a member of the American Institute of Certified Public Accountants since 2010, a member of YPO Hong Kong, and a member of the thirteenth Zhejiang Provincial Committee of the Chinese People's Political Consultative Conference.

-WONG Kwok Kuen, aged 68, was first appointed as an independent non-executive Director on 12th March 2020.
+WONG Kwok Kuen, aged 69, was first appointed as an independent non-executive Director on 12th March 2020.
 He has twenty-eight years of banking experience specialising in credit, marketing and general management functions in Hong Kong, Macao and Mainland China and fifteen years of investment and asset management experience in Hong Kong, Macao, Mainland China and London, UK.
 He holds the degree of Master of Business Administration from Bangor University, UK in cooperation with Alliance Manchester Business School, UK.
-He is an associate of The London Institute of Banking & Finance, CGI and HKCGI respectively and was awarded CGP qualification.
+He is an associate of LIBF, CGI and HKCGI respectively and was awarded CGP qualification.
 He is also a fellow of the Institute of Financial Accountants and the Institute of Public Accountants.
+He is an independent non-executive director of Trio Industrial Electronics Group Limited, a company incorporated in Hong Kong with limited liability whose ordinary shares are listed on the Main Board.